mwcz/palebluepixel/content/posts/041 - visualizing network traffic with webgl.md

     </figure>
 </div>

-To prevent the arcs from overlapping with each other, I increased each wave's amplitude and wavelength based on vertical distance to be traveled.
-That's why the purple arc is much smaller than the blue arc, which is smaller than the green arc, etc.
+To prevent the arcs from overlapping with each other too much, I increased each wave's amplitude based on vertical distance to be traveled.
+In essence, amplitude increases linearly with wavelength.
+That's why the green arc is bigger than the blue arc, etc.

 Initially, the particles traveled in single-file, which obscured the quantity of particles.
 To remedy that, I added a small random horizontal offset unique